Dynamical parity selection in superconducting weak links: Introduction

-\emph{Introduction.---}Superconducting Josephson devices are basal ingredients for many of the currently most advanced platforms for quantum information processing and quantum-limited measurements \cite{Xiang2013,Wendin2017,Kjaergaard2020,Blais2021,Rasmussen2021}.
-Recent fabrication progress on few-channel hybrid nanowires, e.g., semiconducting InAs wires with a superconducting Al shell, has resulted in the wide availability of high-quality tunable superconducting weak links \cite{Zgirski2011,Bretheau2013,Janvier2015,Larsen2015,Lange2015,Higginbotham2015,Woerkom2017,Hays2018,Tosi2019,Hays2020,Whiticar2021,Hays2021,Fatemi2022,Matute2022,Wesdorp2022}, harboring Andreev bound states (ABSs) with phase-dependent energy below the pairing gap ($|\varepsilon|<\Delta$) \cite{Beenakker1991,Furusaki1991,Bagwell1992,Nazarov2009}.
+Superconducting Josephson devices are basal ingredients for many of the currently most advanced platforms for quantum information processing and quantum-limited measurements \cite{Xiang2013,Wendin2017,Kjaergaard2020,Blais2021,Rasmussen2021}.
+In such devices, non-equilibrium quasiparticles have been identified as one of the main sources of relaxation and decoherence \cite{Martinis2009}, and different techniques have been proposed for mitigating their effect \cite{Corcoles2011,Wang2014,Marin-Suarez2020}.
+On the other hand, recent fabrication progress on few-channel hybrid nanowires, e.g., semiconducting InAs wires with a superconducting Al shell, has resulted in the wide availability of high-quality tunable superconducting weak links \cite{Zgirski2011,Bretheau2013,Janvier2015,Larsen2015,Lange2015,Higginbotham2015,Woerkom2017,Hays2018,Tosi2019,Hays2020,Whiticar2021,Hays2021,Fatemi2022,Matute2022,Wesdorp2022}, harboring Andreev bound states (ABSs) with phase-dependent energy below the pairing gap ($|\varepsilon|<\Delta$) \cite{Beenakker1991,Furusaki1991,Bagwell1992,Nazarov2009}.
 A qubit can be encoded by ABSs \cite{Desposito2001,Zazunov2003,Nazarov2003,Zazunov2005,Padurariu2010} if the fermion number parity of the Andreev sector (referred to as ``parity'' below) is conserved.
 In practice, coherent qubit operation is limited to times shorter than the parity switching time $\tau_{\rm p}$ caused, e.g., by transitions between ABSs and above-gap continuum levels.
-For even-parity \cite{Janvier2015,Hays2018} as well as odd-parity \cite{Tosi2019,Hays2020,Hays2021} Andreev qubits, coherent qubit manipulation has already been demonstrated on time scales of order $\tau_{\rm p}\sim 100~\mu$s.
+For even-parity \cite{Janvier2015,Hays2018} as well as odd-parity \cite{Tosi2019,Hays2020,Hays2021} Andreev qubits, coherent qubit manipulation has already been demonstrated on time scales much smaller than $\tau_{\rm p}\sim 100~\mu$s.
 It stands to reason that reaching a thorough understanding of, and thereby good control over, the parity dynamics in superconducting weak links is of fundamental and applied importance.